Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Introduction

-As a consequence of the previous theorem we get the following geometric criterium for the existence of exponentially small eigenvalues of $\bar{\partial}-$Laplacians: \begin{cor} Let $L$ be a line bundle and $h_{L}$ and $h_{X}$ metrics as in the previous theorem.
-Suppose that Then, for some $q,$ there is a sequence of exponentially small eigenvalues of the corresponding $\bar{\partial}-$Laplacian acting on $(0,q)-$forms with values in $kL.$ In the particular case of a line bundle of positive degree over a Riemann surface equipped with a metric $h_{L}$ whose curvature is not semi-positive everywhere, the condition above is always satisifed.
-More precisely, where $(\lambda_{i}^{(k)})$ are the {}``small'' positive eigenvalues of the $\bar{\partial}-$Laplacian on the space of smooth sections with values in $kL$ (i.e the eigenvalues are in $]0,k^{1-\epsilon}[)$ \end{cor} Before continuing we briefly sketch the proofs of the theorems stated above.
-The starting pointing point is the observation that differential $\frac{1}{k^{n+1}}d_{\phi}\log\mathcal{Q}(e^{-k\phi},,h_{X})$ of the normalized logarithm of the {}``truncated'' Quillen metric on $\mbox{DET}(kL),$ seen as a functional on the space of all Hermtian metrics (or rather weights) on $L,$ is represented by the alternating sum of the one-point measures associated to the spaces of {}``low-energy'' $(0,q)-$forms.
-Using the large $k$ asymptotics of the latter measures obtained in \cite{berm0} gives and integrating between the line segement connecting $\phi_{0}$ and $\phi_{1}$ in the space of all weigts on $L$ then concludes the proof of Theorem \ref{thm:quillen} for the {}``truncated'' Quillen metrics.
-Adapting arguments in \cite{b-vas} to the present setting we also show that the analytic torsion coincides with a suitable truncation to the leaing order, concluding the proof of Theorem \ref{thm:quillen}.
+The starting point of the proof of Theorem \ref{thm:quillen} is the observation that differential of the normalized logarithm $\mathcal{Q}_{]0,\lambda_{k}[}$ of the ``truncated'' Quillen metric on $\mbox{DET}(kL),$ seen as a functional on the space of all Hermitian metrics $\phi$ (or rather weights) on $L,$ is represented by the alternating sum of the one-point measures (i.e. Bergman type measures) associated to the spaces of ``low-energy'' $(0,q)-$forms.
+Using the large $k$ asymptotics of the latter measures obtained in \cite{berm0} gives

+and integrating between the line segment connecting $\phi_{0}$ and $\phi_{1}$ in the space of all weights on $L$ then concludes the proof of Theorem \ref{thm:quillen} for the ``truncated'' Quillen metrics.
+Adapting arguments in \cite{b-vas} to the present setting we also show that asymptotically the analytic torsions may be replaced by truncations as above, concluding the proof of Theorem \ref{thm:quillen}.
 Theorem \ref{thm:analyt torsion for ample} is then obtained by using the asymptotics for the $H^{0}(X,kL)-$part of the Quillen metrics for a general smooth (but possible non-positively curved) metric in \cite{b-b} (or alternatively the asymptotics for the corresponding one-point (Bergman) measures in \cite{berm1}).